-A standard clematis flower sports six to seven petals on it and can measure anywhere from five to nine inches across.
+Standard clematis blooms sport six to seven petals on it and can measure anywhere from five to nine inches across.

-A few varieties have smaller sized flowers but most homeowners like the large flower varieties.
+A few varieties have smaller flower size but most homeowners like the large flower varieties.
 Some varieties sport double blossoms and bell type flowers which also make unique additions to the garden.

 Choose from a wine red flower to a lavender or deep purple.
 Some varieties even lean toward the yellow spectrum as well.

-It’s important to note that the clematis vine will take a number of years before it is fully matures and flower vigorously.
-If you’re in a hurry, you may wish to consider purchasing a two or three year old plant.
+It’s important to note that the clematis vine will take a number of years before it fully matures and flower vigorously.
+If you’re in a hurry, you may wish to consider purchasing a two or three-year-old plant.

 Proper soil preparation is essential for healthy, attractive clematis vines.